samthakur587/Chatbot_arena/README.md

-# Demos Repository
+# Demos

-This repository contains various examples demonstrating the usage of Unify with different LLM (Large Language Model) projects such as LangChain and LLAMaindex.
+This repository contains various examples demonstrating the usage of Unify with different LLM projects such as LangChain and LlamaIndex.

 ## File Structure

 The repository is structured as follows:

-- **LangChain**: Contains demos and examples specific to the LangChain project.
+- **LangChain**: Contains demos built using Unify's Langchain integration.
-- **LLAMaindex**: Includes demos and examples related to the LLAMaindex project.
+- **LlamaIndex**: Includes demos built using Unify's LlamaIndex integration.
-- **Unify**: Contains demonstrations and examples focused on the Unify project.
+- **Unify**: Contains demos built using the Unify Python Package.

 Feel free to explore each folder to discover examples and demos tailored for each respective project.